sutty74/Homeassistant-Hikvision-POS/README.md

 I used the ingress version of node red, through HASS-OS but any i assume can be used

 # Getting started
+I will be using IVMS 4200 version 3.1.1 to program and setup.

+Installing and setting up your recorder within IVMS is not part of this tutorial so we will jump straight into remote configuration of the recorder.